bugzmanov/nes_ebook/src/chapter_3_1.md

 Ok.
 Looks more manageable now.
 And hopefully, all tests are still passing.

-I cannot emphasize enough the importance of writing tests for all ops codes we are implementing.
+I cannot emphasize enough the importance of writing tests for all opcodes we are implementing.
 The operations themselves are almost trivial, but tiny accidental mistakes can unpredictably ripple a game logic.

 <div style="text-align:center"><img src="./images/ch3.1/image_4_pacman_bug.gif" width="30%"/></div>